sdelfi/yii2-widget-datatables/README.md

 With Composer installed, you can then install the extension using the following commands:

-    composer global require "fxp/composer-asset-plugin:~1.0.0"
     composer require --prefer-dist sdelfi/yii2-widget-datatables "*"

-The first command installs the [composer asset plugin](https://github.com/francoispluchino/composer-asset-plugin/) which allows managing bower and npm package dependencies through Composer.
-You only need to run this command once for all.
-The second command installs the datatables widget.
+Command installs the datatables widget.

 You can also add (instead of the second command):